<em>Fothergilla</em>: planting, pruning, care

 Fothergilla major

-Larger than F. gardenii, this Fothergilla will provide a bright touch in spring and autumn!
-With its white pompom flowers and foliage in splendid red-orange and yellow autumn tones, it is ideal for small gardens or for terrace pots.
+Larger than F.gardenii, this Fothergilla provides a bright accent in spring and autumn!
+With white pompom flowers and foliage displaying magnificent red, orange and yellow autumn tones, it stands out in small gardens or in terrace pots.

 • Hauteur à maturité 2 m